filecoin-project/filecoin-docs/nodes/implementations/README.md

 ## Other implementations

-The following implementations exist, but aren’t fully featured.

 ### Forest

 ![Forest logo.](../../.gitbook/assets/nodes-implementations-overview-venus-forest.webp)

-Forest is an implementation of Filecoin written in Rust.
-It is currently in beta.
-The implementation will take a modular approach to building a full Filecoin node in two parts:

-* Building Filecoin’s security critical systems in Rust from the Filecoin Protocol Specification, specifically the virtual machine, blockchain, and node system,
-* Integrating functional components for storage mining and storage & retrieval markets to compose a fully functional Filecoin node implementation.
+Forest is the Rust implementation of the Filecoin protocol with low hardware requirements (16 GiB, 4 cores), developed by ChainSafe.
+Forest is focused on blockchain analytics, and does not support storage, retrieval or mining.

+Forest is currently used for generating up-to-date snapshots and managing archival copies of the Filecoin blockchain.
+Currently, the Forest team is hosting the entire Filecoin archival data for the community to use.
+This can be downloaded for free [here](https://forest-archive.chainsafe.dev/list/).

 You can find the [Forest codebase on GitHub](https://github.com/ChainSafe/forest) and the documentation site at [`chainsafe.github.io/forest`](https://chainsafe.github.io/forest/).